 So on the most basic level, your website design needs to function as a phonebook listing.
 There’s nothing fancy about that.
 Phonebooks provided only the basics; who you are, what you do, when you’re open, where you’re located, and of course, the phone number.

 But that’s just the first 5 seconds of engagement.
-In many cases that same website design has to work much harder than that, for 50 seconds, or even five minutes.
+Your website design has to work much harder than that, for 50 seconds, or even five minutes.

 Here’s an example: Say you’re locked out of your car on a cold night and you’re searching for a locksmith.
 You’ll probably call the first company that pops up on Google that offers emergency service.